Pecan

 The boat ramp closes when the river reads 33' on the Cape Girardeau river gauge.
 The boat ramp is not usable when the Mississippi River is at or below 8' on the Cape Girardeau river gauge.

 Howell Island Conservation Area is located in St. Charles County, across the Missouri River from the Weldon Spring Conservation Area.
-Entrance to the island is by a causeway over Centaur Chute.
+Access to the island is by boat only.

 There are several diverse plant communities on this small conservation area.
 There are two fields of native grass/native forbs planted on the upland.